tymyrddin/purple/source/docs/foundations/organisational-development/in-security.md

 actual culture, not the stated one.

 Changing reporting behaviour requires changing the actual culture, not reinforcing the stated one.
-That means post-incident processes that produce learning rather than blame, near-miss reporting that produces visible improvement rather than invisible remediation, and leadership behaviour that models the honesty it requires of others.
+That means post-incident processes that produce learning rather than blame, near-miss reporting that produces visible improvement, and leadership behaviour that models the honesty it requires of others.

 Satir's contribution here is the observation that this is not primarily a policy design problem.
 It is a relationship and trust problem.
 The conditions for honest reporting are built through the accumulated experience of